Juvenile Idiopathic Arthritis: Inflammatory Eye Disease

 If eye disease occurs, most children are treated with corticosteroids and prescription eyedrops.
 More severe or continuing eye disease may require other medicines such as methotrexate.
 If eye disease does not respond to these treatments, either cyclosporine or TNF inhibitors such as etanercept may help. footnote 3

 The outlook for inflammatory eye disease has improved.
 Early and aggressive treatment of uveitis has reduced the complications of eye disease in JIA.
 Before treatment with methotrexate and TNF inhibitors became common, only about 1 out of 4 children had a good long-term vision outcome.
 Today, because of early treatment and better medicines, children with eye inflammation have a better chance of having a good vision outcome with less treatment. footnote 1

 - Giannini EH, Brunner HI (2005).
 Treatment of juvenile rheumatoid arthritis.
 In WJ Koopman, LW Moreland, eds., Arthritis and Allied Conditions, 15th ed., vol. 1, pp. 1301–1318.
 Philadelphia: Lippincott Williams and Wilkins.

 Primary Medical Reviewer Susan C. Kim, MD - Pediatrics

 Specialist Medical Reviewer John Pope, MD - Pediatrics

-© 1995-, Healthwise, Incorporated.
+© 1995-2016 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.